-- When environmental conditions may pose a risk to student safety (for example, thunderstorms [lightning] or student(s) with asthma, triggered by air quality), Teachers must take into consideration their school board/school's protocols and procedures related to: - environmental conditions (consult Weather); and

-- insects (for example, mosquitoes and ticks [consult the school/school board's protocols and/or regional Public Health Department's website]). - Students must receive instruction on safety procedures related to environmental conditions and be made aware of ways to protect themselves (for example, sun burn, heat stroke). - At all times the school board's weather and insect procedures are the minimum standards.
+- When environmental conditions may pose a risk to student safety (for example, thunderstorms [lightning] or student(s) with asthma, triggered by air quality), Teachers must take into consideration their school board/school's protocols and procedures related to: - o environmental conditions (consult Weather); and - o snow conditions (for example, snow/ice storms) and visibility. - Students must receive instruction on safety procedures related to environmental conditions and be made aware of ways to protect themselves (for example, frostbite, hypothermia). - The school board's weather procedures are the minimum standards at all times.
 In situations where a higher standard of care is presented (for example, outside activity providers, facility/program coordinators), the higher standard of care must be followed.